 - Boost metabolism.
-Some studies have shown that lean muscle mass is more easily preserved with IF, than with calorie restricted diets, and does not negatively affect metabolism like low calorie diets do.
+Some studies have shown that lean muscle mass is more easily preserved with IF than with calorie-restricted diets and does not negatively affect metabolism as low-calorie diets do.

 - Potential money savings.
 It can help you save money by eating out less and buying fewer groceries.

 - Peace of mind.
 It is a great alternative for those who do not want to count calories and track their food intake.